Ben B. Lindsey

 Benjamin Barr Lindsey (November 25, 1869 - March 26, 1943) was an American judge and social reformer based in Denver during the Progressive Era.
+He is best known for developing a juvenile court system that for youth in trouble.

 Early life

 Benjamin Barr Lindsey was born in Jackson, Tennessee, to former Confederate captain Landy Tunstall Lindsey.
 He was educated in the public schools and attended Southwest Baptist University (now Union University).
 His father committed suicide when Ben was 18, leaving him the sole support of his mother and her three younger children.
 He obtained employment in a real-estate office in Denver, where he studied law in his spare time.
 In despair over his slow progress in his law studies, he attempted suicide, but his gun misfired.
 In 1894, he entered the practice of law in Denver.
 In his work, he was often assisted by his wife, Henrietta, whom he had married in 1914.
 He was appointed to a vacancy in the county court in 1900.